FedyCCodes/Netflix-SwiftUI/README.md

 #### Settings:

-The settings portion of the app is a minimal section with only access to "My List" view and no other core features.
+The settings portion of the app is a minimal section with only access to the "My List" view and no other core features.
 To access the settings you would click on the profile picture in the application.

 ![Settings Screenshot](github_images/screenshot-7.png)

 ## The Code Structure:

-The code as expected is written in Swift with multiple different SwiftUI views and one class that contains helper functions to request data from the data base.
+The code as expected is written in Swift with multiple different SwiftUI views and one class that contains helper functions to request data from the database.

 ### Core SwiftUI Views:

 #### Main Views:

-The application as previously stated has 4 main pages that serve as the layout of the application all stored on a `TabView` to allow different pages to be access and using the `NavigationView` and `NavigationLink` structures to go to different pages.
+The application as previously stated has 4 main pages that serve as the layout of the application all stored on a `TabView` to allow different pages to be accessed and using the `NavigationView` and `NavigationLink` structures to go to different pages.
 All the core views are called `HomeView`, `SearchView`, `DownloadView`, and `ComingSoonView`.

 #### Secondary Views:

 The home view is split up into 4 different views:

-- `HomeHeaderView`: This view is first main title that is presented on the home screen (the input is a number to see which title is being first presented based on the `definitionsKeys` property).
+- `HomeHeaderView`: This view is a first main title that is presented on the home screen (the input is a number to see which title is being first presented based on the `definitionsKeys` property).
 - `HomeCircleListView`: This view is the part where there are some suggestions that are circled in a horizontal scroll view.
-- `HomeContinueWatchingView`: These are the titles that the user last watched based on what the data base has it stored as
+- `HomeContinueWatchingView`: These are the titles that the user last watched based on what the database has stored as
   - *NOTE: This doesn't update as the user clicks on play titles this is a dummy section that doesn't update.*
 - `HomeListView`: This is the section that displays all the different categories for the different titles in the home screen application.

 There are 4 other views that support the application:

-- `SettingsView`: The settings page that is accessed once the user clicked on the profile picture.
+- `SettingsView`: The settings page that is accessed once the user clicks on the profile picture.
 - `MyListView`: This is the view that shows all the different tiles that were selected to be in the list.
 - `VideoPlayView`: This is the view that shows when a video is being played (again no real video data is in the application)
 - `ItemDataView`: This is the view that shows the different little details about the title.